devkyt/my-friend-jenkins/README.md

 </p>

 # Annotation <!-- omit in toc -->
-I've created this repo as a Jenkins cheatsheet for myself.
-Because for some reason my brain isn't perfect and I keep forgetting even obvious things.
+I've created this repo as a Jenkins cheat sheet for myself.
+Cause, god knows why, my brain isn't perfect and I keep forgetting even obvious things.
 But at the same time, I always remember all the jokes from "The Office" and "Rush Hour".
-Why?
-Hecking mystery.
+How it works?
+It's a hecking mystery.

-So it will be really, like really awesome if you find in here something useful.
+So it will be really, like really awesome if you find here something useful.

 # Table of Contents <!-- omit in toc -->
 - [Deploy to Kubernetes](#deploy-to-kubernetes)